dotnet/AspNetCore.Docs/aspnetcore/grpc/loadbalancing.md

 * The resolver, which resolves the addresses for the channel.
 Resolvers support getting addresses from an external source.
 This is also known as service discovery.
 * The load balancer, which creates connections and picks the address that a gRPC call will use.

 Built-in implementations of resolvers and load balancers are included in [Grpc.Net.Client](https://www.nuget.org/packages/Grpc.Net.Client).
-Load balancing can also be extended by writing [custom resolvers and load balancers](#write-custom-resolvers-and-load-balancers).
+Load balancing can also be extended by [writing custom resolvers and load balancers](#write-custom-resolvers-and-load-balancers).

 ## Configure resolver

 The resolver is configured using the address a channel is created with.
-In particular, the [URI scheme](https://wikipedia.org/wiki/Uniform_Resource_Identifier#Syntax) specifies the resolver.
+The [URI scheme](https://wikipedia.org/wiki/Uniform_Resource_Identifier#Syntax) of the address specifies the resolver.

 | Scheme   | Type             | Description |
 | -------- | ---------------- | ----------- |